 - Bisexuals and Cancer

 - Breast Reconstruction in Lesbians and Bisexual Women

 - Cancer and the LGBT Community

 - Gay Men and Cancer

 - Lesbians and Cancer

 - Transgender/Gender-Nonconforming People and Cancer

-LOFT Peer Support Groups are open topic drop-in groups.
+LOFT Peer Support Groups are open topic, drop-in groups.
+Groups are led by facilitators who identify as peers with those in attendance.
 There is no need to preregister and no fee to attend.
-Donations are welcome.
-They are lead by facilitators who identify as peers with those in attendance.

 Donations are welcome.
 Suggested donation is $5; more if you can, less if you can't.
 Fees related to activities are the responsibility of participants.